t-inamura/SIGVerse_test/SIGViewer/SIGViewerInstaller/README.txt

 DefaultDirName is name of directory made.
 In [Files] section, it is designation of copying files.

+To correct directory name which will be made, select [Tools] -> [Generate GUID], so that AppId is generated at first line of editor.
+Insert the ID to AppId.

 To make setup.exe, select [Build] -> [Compile].